-I see a trend in the SaaS business that companies mention that you need to pay them because otherwise, you become the product.
+I see a trend in the SaaS business: companies mention that you need to pay them because otherwise, you become the product.
 Everyone knows and uses Facebook/Google/etc and uses them for free.
 However, these companies make money by selling and using your data.
 Thus, companies that protect your privacy are asking a price to do so.
-I think this makes sense, but paying more than $20 for solely this reason is unreasonable.
+I think this makes sense, but paying more than $20 solely for this reason is unreasonable.

 Making more money and margin is possible by increasing your price.
 Setting a high price is a tactic that Apple and luxury brands use.
 Expensive products are perceived to be of better quality, even if this may not actually be the case (like luxury bags or perfume).
-If you apply this method, your product must be significantly different from the rest.
-For example, if you attempt to sell super expensive gasoline, this will not be successful.
+If you apply this method, your product must differ significantly from the rest.
+For example, this will not be successful if you attempt to sell super expensive gasoline.

 In the SaaS world, you have a lot of models between cheaper and more expensive.
-Some examples are free trial and freemium, but also free with ads such as what Spotify offers.
+Some examples are free trial and freemium, but also free with ads like what Spotifyoffers.

 For pricing models, please consider the old-school price elasticity curve (which still applies).
 When you increase the price, your demand will drop in quantity.
 So basically, if you increase the price, you can expect to sell fewer products.
 That makes sense, right?
 One thing is that each product has its function and steepness of the curve.
 So companies are trying out to find the customers’ optimum in price, and thus quantity.